Managing Side Effects

 Let your doctor and nurse know if you are experiencing any side effects or discomfort.
 Make sure you tell your doctor or nurse how these problems affect your day-to-day life.

-Brain tumors may affect your cognition, which is your ability to think, reason, and remember.
-Many people with brain tumors have problems with concentration, language skills, and memory, as well.
+Brain tumors may affect how you think, reason, and remember.
+Many people with brain tumors also have problems with concentration, language skills, and memory.

 General Nutrition Guidelines During Cancer Treatment